CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Additional Dataset and Experimental Setup Details

 \paragraph{CelebA-5} CelebA-5 \cite{kim2020celeba5} is a five-class subset of the CelebA dataset, composed of samples labeled with exactly one of the following hair colors: black, brown, blonde, gray, or bald.
 Samples with multiple or missing labels are excluded.
 The dataset is naturally imbalanced, with black- and brown-haired individuals significantly outnumbering those with gray hair or baldness.

 Experiments on CelebA-5 were run on NVIDIA H100 GPUs.
-Training took approximately 18 hours, and sampling required 22 hours with a batch size of 2,048.
+Training took approximately 18 hours, and sampling required 22 hours.
 All models were trained with a learning rate of $3 \times 10^{-4}$ and a batch size of 128, with all remaining hyperparameters kept consistent with the CIFAR experiments.

+\paragraph{ImageNet-LT} ImageNet-LT is a long-tailed variant of ImageNet-2012 constructed by \cite{liu2019large} by sampling a subset following the Pareto distribution with power value $\alpha = 6$.
+The dataset comprises 115.8k images from 1000 categories, with a maximum of 1,280 images per class and a minimum of 5 images per class.

+Experiments on ImageNet-LT were conducted using NVIDIA H100 GPUs.
+All models were trained with a batch size of 128, 300k training steps, and $T = 1000$ diffusion steps.
+For evaluation, we generated 50k samples uniformly across all classes and compared against the balanced validation set containing 20k images as the real samples.

 \paragraph{Hyperparameters} \cref{tab:hyperparams_grid} summarizes the regularization hyperparameters and sampling guidance scale $\omega$ used for each method and dataset.
 The sub-tables correspond to DDPM (top left), CBDM (top right), T2H (bottom left), and CORAL (bottom right), respectively.
 For CORAL, the base contrastive weight, $w$, in \eqref{eq:lambda-t} was set to $0.01$.